 - Salt, to taste

 - Habanero peppers or chili, to taste

 - 1 ogili wrap

 - Place the ukwa in a pot with water and set on maximum heat.
-Allow to boil to 45 minutes.
+Allow to boil for 45 minutes.

 - Add the ngwo.
 Let it boil for 10 minutes.
 This will soften the ukwa, and the water will thicken.

 - Sieve out excess water but leave enough in the pot to continue cooking.

 - You can store the water sieved out to drink as cold soup later.
 It's creamy and delicious.